 A nutritious breakfast and lunch is served daily in a self-service line.
 Students are encouraged to participate in the lunch program.
-Don Steed is a CEP school for the 2022-2023 school year, which means that every student will receive breakfast and lunch at no charge for the entire year.
+Don Steed is a CEP school for the 2023-2024 school year, which means that every student will receive breakfast and lunch at no charge for the entire year.
 The only items students will need to purchase will be additional snacks if they wish.
 We encourage your students to eat both breakfast and lunch each day at school with us.
 Your Student will be given a number for their lunch account.
 Please direct questions regarding your Student's lunch account to the cafeteria staff.
 The cafeteria phone number is 875-6567.
 Monthly menus will be provided.
 Breakfast this year will continue to be served in the classroom from 7:30-8:00.
 Lunch will go back to being served and eaten in our cafeteria.

-As we get back into the swing of things in our cafe, we have decided that for the first nine weeks, we will not be allowing visitors on campus for lunch.
-We will be taking this time to get back into the swing of procedures and routines with our students.
-We are hoping to welcome all Parents/Guardians and families into our cafe by the start of the second nine weeks.
-We ask that when Parents/Guardians dojoin us for lunch that you either purchase lunch from our cafe or bring a bag lunch from home.
+Parents and families are welcome to join their students for lunch as long as they have a cleared background check.
+We do ask that when Parents/Guardians join us for lunch that you either purchase lunch from our cafe or bring a bag lunch from home.
 Please refrain from bringing "fast food" and carbonated drinks into the cafeteria.
-Visitors must sign in at the office.
+All visitors must sign in at the office.